StrongholdBot/stronghold-website/src/features.md

 Keep track of what happens using the bot, including errors, warnings, information, and change tracking.
 After running {% include ds-cmd.html cmd="setup" %}, you can configure logging.
 More information can be found in the [Getting Started guide](/getting-started/).

-## Blacklisting

-A rather lacklustre system for loosely blacklisting users.
-May be developed later on for proper integration.
-Currently functions as a basic list of names.

-- Add a user to the blacklist using {% include ds-cmd.html cmd="blacklist add" %}
-- Remove a user from the blacklist using {% include ds-cmd.html cmd="blacklist remove" %}
-- List all blacklisted users using {% include ds-cmd.html cmd="blacklist list" %}
-- Clear the blacklist using {% include ds-cmd.html cmd="blacklist clear" %}
-- Check if a user is blacklisted using {% include ds-cmd.html cmd="blacklist find" %}

 ## Miscellaneous